 Regardless, you will still face penalties in your state for driving without insurance.

-What if I Live in a State That Does Not Require Car Insurance?
+What if You Live in a State that does Not Require Car Insurance?

 Even if you live in a state where car insurance is optional, you are still responsible for any injuries or damage you caused.
 The other driver can also still sue you for damages.
 If the accident is serious enough, you may be required to report it to the Department of Motor Vehicles (DMV), which means you could face penalties like fines or a suspended license.